Michael Alley, Penn State

 1. Technical imprecision, which arises from hallucination, exaggeration, or insertion of inaccurate synonyms for technical terms

-2. Unusually high use of verbs such as aims [to], details, includes, outlines, and prioritizes, presumably to maintain active voice
+2. Unusually high frequency of certain verbs such as aims [to], details, includes, prioritizes, ensures, and outlines, presumably to maintain active voice

 3. Unnatural avoidance of first person (the team as opposed to our team)

-4. Use of needlessly complex nouns (manufacturability), symbols (&), and abbreviations (e.g.), presumably to reduce the number of words or characters.
+4. Use of needlessly complex nouns (manufacturability), symbols (& or /), and abbreviations (e.g.), presumably to reduce the number of words or characters.

 Grammatical Signs